 #we define three lists S1= data["language"] S2= data["avg_salary"] S3= data["applications"] # We then create three dataframes df1=pd.DataFrame(S1, columns=["language"]) df2=pd.DataFrame(S2 , columns=["avg_salary"]) df3=pd.DataFrame(S3, columns=["applications"]) # We then groups the dataframes into a list for more efficient processing dflist= [df1,df2,df3]

-Now we’ll import multiple dataframes to Excel (in this case three dfs to three different worksheets).
+Now we’ll import multiple dataframes into Excel (in this case our three dfs to three different worksheets).